-The granting of Level I Status is a function of the conference board of education.
-The recommendation made by the superintendent of schools in consultation with the local school board.
+The granting of Transfer Status is a function of the Conference Board of Education.
+The recommendation is made by the superintendent of schools in consultation with the local school board.

-A. Evaluation
+D. Evaluation

-The evaluation of an employee on Level I Status shall include the following:
+The evaluation of an employee on Transfer Status shall include the following: